 Director/Choreographers is responsible for artistic vision of show.
 Must be able to multitask, work on their feet and fast paced.
 Rehearsals are ten (10) days and many performers will be in other shows.
 Looking for directors who can go with the flow and be able to take limitations and make them into opportunities Director is the hub of communication between the Company and Millbrook staff Collaborate with Performers, Designers, Stage Management, and Production Staff regarding artistic vision of production, including concept and design to work within space, budget and time limitations.

-Season ranges from May 27 – August 6.
+Season ranges from Mid to late May – August early august.
 (There are some positions that start earlier by a week and end later by a week.)

-Housing provided – Dorm style (shared) w/kitchen, internet and gym.
+- Housing provided – Dorm style (shared) w/kitchen, and internet